eatonphil/ponyo/README.md

 It is also one of the few in this family with a definition and certified compilation.

 For the working programmer, Standard ML can be thought of as sitting between Java or Go and Python or Bash.
-It is appealing coming from Python or Bash with its succinct syntax, immutability (by default), and compile-time type-checking.
-It is appealing coming from Java or Go with its higher-order functions, pattern matching and algebraic datatypes.
+It is appealing coming from Python or Bash with its threading support, immutability (by default), and compile-time type-checking.
+It is appealing coming from Java or Go with its succinct syntax, higher-order functions, pattern matching and algebraic datatypes.

 ## License